johnsonchmatc/madisoncollege_php_webdevelopment/Units/week03/week3.md

 ```

 ---
-#Declaring and Intializing Variables
+#Declaring and Initializing Variables
-* When are they delaared?
+* When are they declared?

 ^ normally before they are used

 * What are some ways variables

 ^ in the script, an HTML form, a query string, cookies, server or server environments

 ---